codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

                 'required' => 'All accounts must have usernames provided', ],
             'password' => [
                 'min_length' => 'Your password is too short.
-You want to get hacked?'
+You want to get hacked?', ],
-            ]
         ]
     );